deeptools/deepTools/docs/content/tools/bamCoverage.rst

 * The 1x normalization (RPGC) requires the input of a value for the **effective genome size**, which is the mappable part of the reference genome.
 Of course, this value is species-specific.
 The command line help of this tool offers suggestions for a number of model species.
 * It might be useful for some studies to exclude certain chromosomes in order to avoid biases, e.g. chromosome X, as male mice contain a pair of each autosome, but usually only a single X chromosome.
 * By default, the read length is **NOT** extended!
 This is the preferred setting for **spliced-read** data like RNA-seq, where one usually wants to rely on the detected read locations only.
 A read extension would neglect potential splice sites in the unmapped part of the fragment.
-  Other data, e.g. Chip-seq, where fragments are known to map contiguously, should be processed with read extension (``--extendReads [INT]``).
+  Other data, e.g. Chip-seq, where fragments are known to map contiguously, should be processed with read extension (``--extendReads [INTEGER]``).
 * For paired-end data, the fragment length is generally defined by the two read mates.
 The user provided fragment length is only used as a fallback for singletons or mate reads that map too far apart (with a distance greater than four times the fragment length or are located on different chromosomes).

 .. warning:: If you already normalized for GC bias using ``correctGCbias``, you should absolutely **NOT** set the parameter ``--ignoreDuplicates``!

+.. warning:: If you know that your files will be **strongly affected by the kind of filtering** you would like to apply (e.g., removal of duplicates with ``--ignoreDuplicates`` or ignoring reads of low quality) then consider removing those reads *beforehand*.

+.. note:: Like BAM files, bigWig files are compressed, binary files.
+If you would like to see the coverage values, choose the bedGraph output via ``--outFileFormat``.

 Usage example for ChIP-seq
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^